-Earlier, a huge amount of time was lost and wasted on documenting details of product development and project delivery.
-Different parameters of technical aspects needed approval for each.
-Agile software makes the documentation more streamlined making it software-oriented through the concept of ‘user stories’.
+Earlier, a huge amount of time was lost and wasted on documenting product development and project delivery details.
+In addition, different parameters of technical aspects needed approval for each.
+Agile software makes the documentation more streamlined, making it software-oriented through the concept of ‘user stories.

 Customer collaboration over contract negotiation

 The agile manifesto invites a customer to be a collaborator all throughout the development process instead of being a negotiator compromising on technical issues.
-Periodic demos could be given to a customer to ensure satisfaction is met at all phases instead of negotiating on interests.
+For example, periodic demos could be given to a customer to ensure satisfaction is met at all phases instead of negotiating on interests.

 Responding to change over following a plan

-Formerly, change was viewed as a burden and an expense, which, however, has now been differently perceived by the agile software.
+Formerly, change was viewed as a burden and an expense, which has now been differently perceived by agile software.
 Agile allows the software to modify its’ process and make it a better fit for the needs of the client than just an unfixable project.

 The 12 Principles that Surround the Concept of the Agile Manifesto are as follows: